The Go For Broke Soldiers Stamp

 Pfc.
 Sadao “Spud” Munemori was a Go For Broke Soldier from the 100th Battalion who was posthumously awarded the Medal of Honor.
 His family was incarcerated at Manzanar during the war.
 (Image courtesy of the Smithsonian National Museum of American History)

-A Go For Broke Postmark was created for Independence Day events at Manzanar National Historic Site on July 2-4th, 2022, in coordination with the Independence, California post office.
 Approximately 174 American men and women enlisted in the US military from the Manzanar incarceration center near Independence, California during World War II.
 Five would give the ultimate patriotic sacrifice in battle, including Pfc.
 Sadao “Spud” Munemori.
 He would be posthumously awarded the Medal of Honor, our Nation’s highest award for military valor.
 Munemori sacrificed his life to save the lives of men in his platoon on April 5, 1945.
+To learn more about Spud, go to the Smithsonian National Museum of American History.

 We mourn the loss of Stamp Our Story Co-Founder, Aiko Ogata King.
 She passed away on May 26, 2022, at the age of 94, with her family close by.